 For a number of years Mr. Osterweis served as Director of the Lucas Museum of Narrative Art, Director on the Stanford Alumni Association Executive Board, Trustee of Bowdoin College, Director and Vice Chairman of Mt.
 Zion Hospital and Medical Center, and President of the Board of Directors for Summer Search Foundation.
 He currently serves as Immediate Past Chairman of the San Francisco Ballet Association Director of the San Francisco Free Clinic, and President Emeritus of the San Francisco Ballet Endowment Foundation, as well as Trustee Emeritus of Summer Search Foundation and of Bowdoin College.

-Mr. Osterweis is the firm’s Chief Investment Officer and Chairman and is a member of the firm’s Management Committee.
-He is a principal of the firm and the lead Portfolio Manager for the core equity and flexible balanced strategies.
+Mr. Osterweis is a member of the firm’s Management Committee, a principal of the firm and the co-lead Portfolio Manager for the core equity and flexible balanced strategies.

 Carl P. Kaufman

-Co-President, Co-Chief Executive Officer & Managing Director, Fixed IncomeView Bio
+Co-President, Co-Chief Executive Officer, Chief Investment Officer - Strategic Income & Managing Director - Fixed IncomeView Bio

 Carl P. Kaufman

-Co-President, Co-Chief Executive Officer & Managing Director, Fixed Income
+Co-President, Co-Chief Executive Officer, Chief Investment Officer - Strategic Income & Managing Director - Fixed Income

 Carl Kaufman graduated from Harvard University (B.A. in Music, cum laude) and attended the New York University Graduate School of Business Administration.